Progreso Mexico – Things to Do

-There is a small but very active community of expats in Progreso Mexico and they live in the community year round.
-They have created a fantastic outgoing community that has art classes, Spanish lessons, music events, fundraisers for the local school children and much more.
+There is a small but very active community of expats living in Progreso Mexico and many live in the community year round.
+They have created a fantastic inclusive community that has art classes, Spanish lessons, music events, fundraisers for the local school children and much more.
 There is a Women’s expat group and a Men’s groups that you can get involved in to learn more about the community.

 On the west side of the Yucatan Peninsula on the “Flamingo Coast” or as it is becoming known the “Yucatan Riviera” is a string of small fishing communities.
 Beginning at Chuburna and running east on Highway (Carreterra) 27 for about 50 kilometers to Santa Clara, these small villages do vary considerably in size and available services such as or banking or shopping.
 These are fantastic places to retire to or live as an ex-pat in Mexico in an affordable location.

 Progreso is pretty much a straight drive to Merida on the newer highway, and it takes around 20 to 30 minutes to get there.
 In 2012, 476 foreigners obtained their permanent residence cards in the Yucatan.
 In the early part of 2013, that number increased by 30%.
 The city of Merida on the Yucatan Peninsula increased its population of ex-pats quite dramatically.
 Guesstimates state that there is probably over 3000 plus expats living in Merida, Progreso and the coastal areas, some live here year round others come in as “snowbirds” and stay for 5-7 months.